ramigs/nuxt-fauna-article/nuxt-fauna.md

 npm run generate
 ```

-And we’re done!
+And we’re done! 🎉

 ![Nuxt.js detail page](./fauna-nuxt-detail-page.png)

-A dynamic website that loads data in the frontend as the user visits the page
+A dynamic website that loads data in the frontend as the user visits the repo
-that displays that data.
+detail page.

 ## Conclusion